 We are very early in our development efforts with only three drug candidates, BLU-285, BLU-554 and BLU-667, in clinical development.
 All of our other drug candidates are currently in pre-clinical or earlier stages of development.
 We have invested substantially all of our efforts and financial resources in the identification and pre-clinical development of kinase inhibitors, including the development of our lead drug candidates, BLU-285, BLU-554 and BLU-667.
 Our ability to generate drug revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our drug candidates, which may never occur.
 We currently generate no revenues from sales of any drugs, and we may never be able to develop or commercialize a marketable drug.
 Each of our drug candidates will require additional pre-clinical or clinical development, management of clinical, pre-clinical and manufacturing activities, regulatory approval in multiple jurisdictions, obtaining manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we generate any revenues from drug sales.
-In addition, for some of our drug candidates, in order to select patients most likely to respond to treatment and rapidly confirm mechanistic and clinical proof-of-concept, we may seek to develop companion diagnostic tests, which are assays or tests to identify an appropriate patient population.
-For example, we have entered into agreements with Ventana to develop and commercialize a companion diagnostic test for BLU-554 that we expect to use to identify HCC patients with aberrantly active FGFR4 signaling as indicated by FGF19 overexpression and Qiagen to develop and commercialize a companion diagnostic test for BLU-285 that we expect to use to identify GIST patients with the PDGFRα D842V mutation.
-Companion diagnostic tests are subject to regulation as medical devices and must themselves be approved for marketing by the FDA or certai
+In addition, for some of our drug candidates, in order to select patients most likely to respond to treatment and rapidly confirm mechanistic and clinical proof-of-concept, we may seek to develop companion diagnostic tests, which are assays or tests to identify GIST patients with the PDGFR α D842V mutation and BLU-667 in order to identify NSCLC patients with RET fusions.
+Companion diagnostic tests are subject to regulation as medical devices and must themselves be approved for marketing by the FDA or certain other foreign regulatory agencies before we may commercialize our drug candidates.
+The success of our lead drug candidates and other drug candidates will depend on several factors, including the following:

-- successful enrollment in, and completion of, clinical trials, including our current Phase 1 clinical trials for BLU-285, BLU-554 and BLU-667: - successful completion of pre-clinical studies for our other drug candidates; - · approval of Investigational New Drug applications for future clinical trials for our other drug candidates; - successful development of any companion diagnostic tests for use with our drug candidates, including the development of a companion diagnostic test for BLU-554 for identifying HCC patients with FGF19 signaling and BLU-285 for identifying GIST patients with the PDGFRα D842V mutation; - · receipt of regulatory approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - · obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our drug candidates; - launching commercial sales of our drug candidates, if and when approved, whether alone or in collaboration with others; - · acceptance of the drug candidates, if and when approved, by patients, the medical community and third-party payors; - · effectively competing with other therapies;
+- successful enrollment in, and completion of, clinical trials, including our current Phase 1 clinical trials for BLU-285, BLU-554 and BLU-667; - · successful completion of pre-clinical studies for our other drug candidates; - approval of Investigational New Drug applications for future clinical trials for our other drug candidates; - successful development of any companion diagnostic tests for use with our drug candidates, including the development of a companion diagnostic test for BLU-554 in order to identify HCC patients with FGF19 signaling, BLU-285 in order to identify GIST patients with the PDGFRα D842V mutation and BLU-667 in order to identify NSCLC patients with RET fusions; - · receipt of regulatory approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - obtaining and maintaining patent and trade secret protection or regulatory exclusivity for our drug candidates; - launching commercial sales of our drug candidates, if and when approved, whether alone or in collaboration with others; - acceptance of the drug candidates, if and when approved, by patients, the medical community and thirdparty payors;

-- · obtaining and maintaining healthcare coverage and adequate reimbursement; - · enforcing and defending intellectual property rights and claims; and - maintaining a continued acceptable safety profile of the drug candidates following approval.
+- · effectively competing with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement; - enforcing and defending intellectual property rights and claims; and - maintaining a continued acceptable safety profile of the drug candidates following approval.